JulianFP/project-W/doc/installation.rst

    .. warning::
       Please make sure to store the secrets that are read from an environment variable here in a secret way on your server!
 Some of these secrets would allow a bad actor to gain full access to Project-W including access to all user data!

-   In this setup, the session secret key and the smtp password are being read from the environment variables 'PROJECT_W_TOKEN_SECRET_KEY' and 'PROJECT_W_SMTP_PASSWORD'.
+   In this setup, the session secret key and the smtp password are being read from the environment variables 'PROJECT_W_SECRET_KEY' and 'PROJECT_W_SMTP_PASSWORD'.
 If you want you can also choose to set them here directly in the config, but if you do so please take appropriate measures to keep this config file secret!

    .. code-block:: yaml